quartercastle/semver/README.md

 ```

 ### Next steps
-- [ ] Integrate with Git to automatically checkout versions to compare.
+- [ ] Integrate with Git to automatically checkout and cache versions to compare.
 - [ ] Extract test cases from previous versions and run them against the latest
       version.
+- [ ] Describe why maintaining semver is hard today:
+    - Hard to maintain if a project has many contributers or high commit frequency
+    - Process is often manuel, relying on reviewers or structured commit messages

 ### License
 This project is licensed under the [MIT License](LICENSE).